 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Orange - and discuss what it can do for you.
+Here we look in-depth at Orange essential oil and discuss its uses and benefits!

 Did you know?
 Used for centuries for its immune-boosting effects, orange is one of the most popular essential oils.
 The oil itself is produced within the rind of the fruit and is extracted using a cold pressing once the juice of the fruit has been taken out.